• Skip to main content

 Medina of Tetouan

-After the hectic warrens of Fez and Marrakech, it’s a relief to visit the city of Tetouan at the north of Morocco.
+After the hectic warrens of Fez and Marrakech, it’s a relief to visit the city of Tetouan in the north of Morocco.
 This is one of the smallest remaining old cities in the country but is significant because of its proximity to Europe.

 You can almost see Spain across the water from Tetouan and historically the city was the link between it and North Africa.